jhonnatthan/jhonnatthan/README.md

 # Jhonnatthan Santana

-Hello, my name is Jhonnatthan, sometimes Jhow, sometimes Jhon, as you prefer, I'm a front-end engineer at [Netuno Tech](https://github.com/Netuno-Tech), and currently studying internet systems at FATEC Rubens Lara, if you want to talk to me, here are my networks social :)
+Hello, my name is Jhonnatthan, sometimes Jhow, sometimes Jhon, as you prefer, I'm a Tech Lead at [Prosperità](https://prosperitasolution.com.br/), and graduated in internet systems at FATEC Rubens Lara, if you want to talk to me, here are my networks social :)

-- 🔭 I’m currently working on Netuno Tech
+- 🔭 I’m currently working on Prosperità
-- 🌱 I’m currently learning NodeJS
+- 🌱 I’m currently learning Python
 - 💬 Ask me about React and React Native
 - 😄 Pronouns: he/him